Where Can I Find Private Tutors Hobart?

 LearnMate Tutoring caters to both primary school and high school subjects, so you’re bound to find a primary school tutor or high school tutor in Melbourne!
 Start your search here today.

+The Tasmanian Certificate of Education is awarded based upon a criterion based assessment.
+This basically means students can be assessed depending upon their meeting or successful completion of standards and criteria.
 These criteria usually assess knowledge, skills and competencies in differing ways to ensure a wide understanding of the course syllabus has been obtained by the student.
 It is felt that this is fair and more practical than just relying upon traditional examinations, although many areas of study still utilise exams in conjunction with other methods of assessment.

 SEE MORE OF OUR TCE HOBART BLOG POSTS HERE.